Pazopanib: Medical uses

-Pazopanib has also demonstrated initial therapeutic properties in patients with ovarian and non-small cell lung cancer, though plans to apply to the EMA for a variation to include advanced ovarian cancer have been withdrawn and a license will not be sought in any country.
+Pazopanib has also demonstrated initial therapeutic properties in patients with aggressive fibromatosis (desmoid tumor), ovarian and non-small cell lung cancer.
+However, plans to apply to the EMA for a variation to include advanced ovarian cancer have been withdrawn and a license will not be sought in any country.

 Contraindications

 The only contraindication is hypersensitivity to pazopanib or any of its excipients.
 Cautions include: